Location: Deer Lodge

 DEER LODGE, MT

-• There is constant exposure to high noise levels, considerable standing and walking on cement floors, and exposure to frequent temperature extremes.
+- Must be able to function in the stressful environment of an adult correctional facility.
+There may be exposure to high noise levels, considerable standing and walking on concrete floors, and exposure to frequent temperature extremes.

 Applications submitted without required materials may not be considered.